D3DEnergetic/FIDASIM/regression_tests/test_004/02_monte_carlo/README.md

 For each case, the type-1 neutral density and reservoir are populated only in the central beam cell and then released.
 The program prints and verifies a summary of each stage.
-One ion is sampled through `mc_sample_ion_f4d_gc` to verify the production sampling interface, including the nonthermal-selection, central-cell, density, energy-pitch, and `flr=0` conditions.
-The full marker loop and ion-sink calculation are not yet implemented.
-The output-processing Python wrapper will be added after the Fortran calculation produces output.
+One ion is sampled through `mc_sample_ion_f4d_gc` to show the production sampling interface.
+The complete configured marker loop then samples the nonthermal distribution, calculates type-1 CX rates, and stores both the central-cell sink density and production sink particles.
+The particle count, spatial support, and agreement between the density and summed particle weights are verified.
+Production HDF5 output and its Python postprocessor are not yet implemented.

 After reading the normalized configuration, `configure_fidasim` translates the shared Test 004 settings into the case-independent FIDASIM controls.
 This